RafidMuhymin/astro-spa/README.md

 ### navigate

-You can use the navigate function to to trigger in-app navigation programmatically.
+You can use the navigate function to trigger in-app navigation programmatically.

 ```js
 const searchQuery = "query";